2015 Postdoctoral Research Fellowship Program

 |Caroline O. Boitano, President & Secretary||Jerry L. Bowman, Treasurer|

 The Scientific Advisory Committee advises the Foundation Board of Directors on the quality and competitiveness of the fellowship candidates, their research projects and the overall postgraduate research fellowship program.
-Committee members help the Foundation to identify eligible candidates at their medical schools, review and evaluate fellowship applications and select six to eight new fellows each year.
+Committee members help the Foundation to identify eligible candidates at their respective medical schools, review and evaluate fellowship applications and select new fellows each year.

 The current representatives from California’s accredited medical schools are:

 |Thomas A. Buchanan, MD

 Professor of Pediatrics & Pharmacy

 |Ming Guo, MD, PhD